Big Techday 25

 Talk

-AI Hits Different - Ein Musikalbum aus dem Maschinenraum
+AI hits different - Ein Musikalbum aus dem Maschinenraum

 What happens if, during a sabbatical, you don’t end up writing a book but instead create a music album - with artificial intelligence as a co-producer?
 This talk demonstrates how a complete album can be produced in just a few weeks using various AI tools - from the very first lines of lyrics and the arrangement to the mastering process.